Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/ModuleOutline.md

 **Show**: (Slide-Something you are) <br>
 **Say**: Something you are is a type of authentication that is become more popular.
 Something you are is often referred to as biometric security.
 This is something that is unique to you and won't likely change.
 Fingerprints are unique and are often the most common type of something you are authentication. <br>
 **Ask**: Thinking about something that is unique to yourself, what could be used as authentication? <br>
 **Say**: There are several things that are unique to you that can be used for biometrics.
 Fingerprints, eye scanners, facial recognition, and voice recognition are each examples of a biometric authentication and fall under something-you-are.
 This type of authentication is some of the most secure because of the unique differences in biometrics.
-However, if the information for your biometrics is ever stolen, they can't be changed which and this would compromise security. <br>
+However, if the information for your biometrics is ever stolen, they can't be changed.
+This leads to potentially permanant compromise of security for that system. <br>

 **Show**: (Slide-Somewhere you are) <br>
 **Say**: Somewhere you are is a type of authentication that uses location for identification purposes.
 While not commonly noticed, somewhere you are types of authentication are often used to check for activity that is outside of an approved location.
 An example of this is allowing your phone to unlock automatically while you are home. <br>